deeplearning4j/deeplearning4j/quickstart.md

 Versions can be found on [Maven Central](http://search.maven.org).

-For core algorithms, you can simply use:
+For core algorithms, you can simply add this to your deeplearning4j pom.xml file:

      <dependency>
          <groupId>org.deeplearning4j</groupId>